OSHAYE/curriculum2016/year1/units/unitEOY/README.md

 <tr>
 <td align="left"> <p>End of Year Survey<p> </td>
-	<td> This survey asks students to provide feedback on the ScriptEd Foundations course.
+	<td> This survey asks students to provide feedback on their experience in ScriptEd this past year.
 Please allot 20-25 minutes for students to complete the survey.
-Every student will receive a unique link via e-mail </td>
+Every student will receive a unique link via e-mail from their Program Manager. </td>
 </tr>